 1. Create alignment between sales and marketing efforts

-This alignment has to be there in order for your sales and marketing teams to successfully convert inbound leads.
+This alignment has to be there so that your sales and marketing teams successfully convert inbound leads.
 Here are some questions that need to be discussed and decided to begin the alignment:

 - Who will conduct “lead triage” after leads identify themselves?

 - When and how are the leads handed off from the marketing team to the sales team?